Chen Yupeng: Deutsche Grammophon

+On July 18, 2025, Chen signed with the classical music label Deutsche Grammophon, becoming the first Chinese composer to join the label.
+The announcement coincided with the unveiling of several upcoming projects.
+On November 7, 2025, Deutsche Grammophon released the Deluxe Edition of Chen's 2024 album FANTASYLAND.
+The expanded edition features four exclusive bonus tracks, one of which is a piano arrangement of a newly added composition, while a physical release is planned for 2026.
+Prior to the album's release, "Summer Fantasy" and "The Inn Beneath the Starry Sky" were issued individually as preview singles.
+Chen also announced that his future collaborations with Deutsche Grammophon will include a brand-new orchestral album scheduled for release in 2026, as well as a collection of piano solo works.

 Other stage events

 On January 1, 2017, Chen participated in the Moonlight Blade Guofeng Carnival theme music exhibition, which was held at the Sun Palace Magic Theater in Nanjing City.

 From May to June 2017, Chen participated as a judge in the Guofeng Cover Singing Contest (国风翻唱大赛) held by DouYu and Tencent.

 In 2018, Chen participated in the Xuanwuji Guofeng Music Festival (玄武纪•国风音乐盛典), where he performed the song "Brocade" (锦色) with Jiu Quan (圈九).
 The song was later released as "Brocade Colors" in Chen's 2019 album Being Towards Death, with the female vocals performed by Bu Cai (不才).

-Signing with Deutsche Grammophon

-In 2025, the renowned label Deutsche Grammophon announced that it had signed Chen.
-His first release with the label was the album Fantasyland.